No surgeons were available in Fort St. John B.C. from Dec. 22-Jan. 4; one patient found out the hard way

 The lack of surgeons in Fort St. John B.C. has been a concern for years.

-In 2013, the B.C.
-Medical Journal reported there were only 158 general surgeons practicing in B.C., making the province 74 surgeons short of the national average at that time.
+In the 2014-1015 fiscal year, the B.C.
+Ministry of Health reported there were 242 general surgeons practicing in the province.

 - Scotch Creek, B.C. offers $5K reward for finding a doctor